nathanlesage/cv/CV.md

     - label:
   - title: Conference and Workshop Presentations
     items:
+      - label: 2025
+        text:
+          - "**Vote Defection and Party Power in U.S. Congress**"
+          - "Join Spring Conference of the methods sections of DGS and AS"
+          - "University of Leipzig, Germany"
       - label: 2024
         text:
           - "**Language Models from the Sweatshop?
 Helping Researchers Avoid Ethical and Legal Issues With Off-The-Shelf Software**"